KaviHShah/Intro-to-Python/materials/15-escape-room.md

 5. Write code to pull out and print the unexpected values in the data to find the clue in secret_file_4.tsv

-The password for secret_file_5.txt is in the clue.
+The password for `secret_file_5.txt.enc` is in the clue.
 The password is all lower case.

 <!--
 Password = "virus"
 -->

-6. Open secret_file_5.txt
+6. Open `secret_file_5.txt`.
 Put the amino acid sequence contents into a numpy array.
 Each letter should be in a new element in the array and each line forms a new row.
 Order the amino acids in alphabetical order.
 Convert the array to numeric encoding, with A being represented by '0' and the last amino acid by '19'.
 Plot a heatmap of your matrix.

-The family name of the animal species in the heatmap (all lower case) is the clue to open the next file, secret_file_6.txt
+The family name of the animal species in the heatmap (all lower case) is the clue to decrypt the next file, `secret_file_6.txt.enc`.

 <!--
 Password = "canidae"
 -->

-7. The message clue in secret_file_6.txt is encoded as triangular numbers where 'a' = 1 and therefore the first triangular number and 'z' = 26, and therefore the 26th triangular number.

-Write code to retrieve the message
+7. The message clue in `secret_file_6.txt` is encoded as triangular numbers where 'a' = 1 and therefore the first triangular number and 'z' = 26, and therefore the 26th triangular number.
+Write code to retrieve the message.

-The last two words without gaps (all lower case) is the password for the final clue.
+The last two words without gaps (all lower case) is the password for the final clue in `secret_file_7.txt.enc`.

 <!--
 "throughbites"
 -->

-For the last clue, load the dictionary in the secret file.
-The next word in the clue can be retrieved by using the current word's "value".
+For the last clue, load the dictionary in `secret_file_7.txt`.
+The next word in the clue can be retrieved by using the "key" which equals the current word's "value".
 The first word in the clue is "If"

 :::